twigbio/liminal-orm/docs/getting-started/setup.md

         If you have multiple Benchling tenants you'd like to synchronize, you can define multiple Benchling connections in the `env.py` file by creating multiple `BenchlingConnection` objects and respective `CURRENT_REVISION_ID` variables.

-4. If your Benchling tenant has pre-existing schemas, run `liminal generate-files <benchling_tenant_name> [<write_path>]` to populate the root directory with your schema files from the given Benchling tenant.
+4. If your Benchling tenant has pre-existing schemas, run `liminal generate-files <benchling_tenant_name> -p [<write_path>]` to populate the root directory with your schema files from the given Benchling tenant.
 Your file structure should now look like this:

         pizzahouse/
             liminal/